 To create the model it required this code.
 There are 3 cubes (cu), 3 cursor relocates (v) and 1 cone (co).
 Not elegant, just a guess at dimensions and set by overlaying against a satellite image, tweak as needed.
 The default unit is meters and often have to rotate the image so these lines are included in all my models.
 The model UI has an embedded cheat sheet that can be clicked to select object, then just enter dimensions.

+The User interface for Planit is elegant and hide lots of complexity; Just about everything can be clicked on or long-press, or both to get to ancillary functionality.
 The top bar is the ephemeris functions, the middle is the map & viewfinder; the bottom bar is the time line with multiple viewing modes.
 Note the YT icon in lower left, contextual video tutorials at a click

 The top bar contains all the ephemeris functionality.
 Swiping left or right on the top bar navigates from one function to the next, clicking the colored bubbles just below the top bar will navigate directly to the selected function.